 Human version: In this task, participants were sitting in a booth, in front of a computer.
 They were asked to choose between two slots machines (will also refer to as bandits, Fig 1B) that gave out a fixed number of rewards uniformly drawn from 1 to 5.
 Participants were instructed to maximize the total number rewards.
 The height of the boxes indicates the number of choices allowed in the current game (i.e. the horizon condition, Horizon=2 in Figure 1 B), each row represents a trial.
 Before participants make their own choices, in the very first trial, they were cued to pick one of the bandits.
 The options available was cued with a green background color.
 Participants indicate their choices by pressing the arrow keys on a keyboard.
 Their response was followed by an indication of how much rewards they obtained (3, XX, Fig 1B).
 From the 2nd trial, both bandits were available and participants were free to make their own choices.
 There wre four horizon conditions (1, 2, 5, 9 free choices) and games with different horizons were pseudo-randomly interleaved.
+Humans ran 160 games per participant (with the exception of 4 early participants doing 80 games).

 Results